Adrixn23/AeroVeloz-V2/README.md

 ## System UI Preview

-*(Note: Place your images in a folder named `captures` in the root of the project to see them here)*

 | Public Live Board (Passengers) | Operations Boarding (Airport Staff) |
 | :---: | :---: |